 4. Keep bags and valuables close

 Ensure your bag and other possessions remain close to you and are not easily accessible to others while you’re asleep.
-On some night trains you may be able to book a smaller and more private cabin that you can lock (such as the photo above).
-Other options for more open plan travelling is to have your bag at the end of your bed with you (top bunk), or under the bed (bottom bunk).
+On some night trains, you may be able to book a smaller and more private cabin that you can lock (such as the photo above).
+Other options for more open-plan seats/beds is to have your bag at the end of your bed with you (top bunk), or under the bed (bottom bunk).

 You should also ensure that very important items, such as money, bank cards, phones etc remain on your body, such as in a money belt, zip pockets, or in a small bag under the sheets near your upper body.